ad1992/fuzzify/README.md

 # fuzzify

-A little nice library for Fuzzy Search.
+A tiny lightweight library for Fuzzy Search.

 ## Why

-I made this library as a result of learning about [Levenshtein](https://en.wikipedia.org/wiki/Levenshtein_distance) algorithm to calculate minimum number of edits to transform one word to another.
+I made this library as a result of learning about [Levenshtein](https://en.wikipedia.org/wiki/Levenshtein_distance) algorithm to calculate minimum number of edits required transform one word to another.

 > [!NOTE]
 > Note: The library is at a very early stage, if you want to